programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Installing dependencies <a id="section2"></a>

-We'll start by installing some software dependencies (i.e. code Jekyll *depends* on to be able to work) using the command line.
-Open a command line window and enter the code shown in the boxes below, keeping the command line tips in the last section in mind.
+*We'll start by installing some software dependencies (i.e. code Jekyll depends on to be able to work) using the command line.
+Open a command line window (on Macs, Applications > Utilities > Terminal) and enter the code shown below (*`code is formatted like this`*), keeping [the command line tips from above](#section1-4) in mind.*

 ### Xcode <a id="section2-1"></a>

-*Homebrew lets you download and install open-source software on Macs from the command line (it's a "package manager"), which will make installing Ruby (the language Jekyll is built on) easy—but you'll need to first install the Mac developer toolkit called Xcode to be able to use Homebrew.*
+You'll need to first install the Mac developer toolkit Xcode to be able to use Homebrew.
+Homebrew lets you download and install open-source software on Macs from the command line (it's a "package manager"), which will make installing Ruby (the language Jekyll is built on) easier.

 `xcode-select --install`

  ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-1.png)

-This will lead to a popup:
+Entering this command produce a popup:

  ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-2.png)

-Click the "Get Xcode" button (*not* the "Install" button, which won't install both things you need).
+Click the "Get Xcode" button (***not*** the "Install" button, which won't install both things you need).
 This will open the App Store, where you should click on the "Get" button, then the "Install App" button that will appear where you just clicked, and enter your Apple username and password when prompted.
 The button's text will change a third time to say "Installing".

 ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-3.png)

-Installation might take multiple hours (the file size is around 4.5 GBs); you can check the download status by clicking on the "Purchased" icon in the App Store menu and finding Xcode on that page.
+**Installation might take 3-5 hours** (the file size is around 4.5 GBs); you can check the download status by clicking on the "Purchased" icon in the App Store menu and finding Xcode on that page.

 Once the software has completely downloaded, double-click on Applications > Xcode.
 You'll see a popup titled "Xcode and iOS SDK License Agreement" that you should agree to; provide your computer password if prompted.
 You'll then see a popup with a progress bar titled "Installing components"; wait for this to complete and for a new screen titled "Welcome to Xcode" to appear.
 You can now quit the Xcode program.